rajveer43/GPTAssist/README.md

 ```
 # Setting Environment Variables

-Open the `PersonalGPT/env_vars.py`.
-Customize your assistant's behavior by tweaking the `env_vars.py` file.
+- Open the `PersonalGPT/env_vars.py`.
+- Customize your assistant's behavior by tweaking the `env_vars.py` file.
 From the model type to voice preferences and API keys, you're in control!

-and edit the variables appropriately in the `env_vars.py` file.

 ```
 MODEL_TYPE: supports LlamaCpp, GPT4All, OpenAI & Cohere